 If you’re in the market to rent an apartment or a home, landlords or leasing agents will have you fill out an application and run a credit check.

-According to FICO, the minimum credit score needed as a renter is between 600-620, which rests in the “fair” credit range, and is a little bit below average.
+According to FICO, the minimum credit score needed as a renter is between 600-620, which rests in the “fair” credit range and is a little bit below average.

 However, this can change based on location and even the type of apartment.
 If you’re looking to rent a bargain apartment, you’ll get away with a lower credit score.
-But if you’re eyeballing a luxury spot in Manhattan or San Francisco, you’re credit score will have to be in the high 700’s to as close to 850 as possible.
+But if you’re eyeballing a luxury spot in Manhattan or San Francisco, you’re credit score may have to be in the high 700’s to as close to 850 as possible.